fedeizzo/ParticleSwarmOptimization-OpenMPI/report/short-report.md

 The plot suggests that the difference in terms of execution time between exclusive chunks and shared ones is marginal with respect to the entire time needed for the job execution.
 This inevitably implies that the computation time of the job is markedly higher then the scheduling time between other users' processes.
 For the same reason, we can claim that the overall computation time does not suffer from the network overhead.
 The last statement can be appreciated from the small differences in term of execution time between pack and scatter jobs executions.

-Furthermore, we have highlighted an elbow point in figure \ref{fig:processes-performance-elbow}, visible in the right plot.
+Furthermore, we have highlighted an elbow point in figure \ref{fig:processes-performance-elbow}.
 This spot identifies the best visual tradeoff between number of processes and the execution time of the parallel solution.
 Indeed, with more then 16 processes the gain does not motivate the expenses associated to the PBS request.

 \begin{figure}
     \centering